Cover for your furry friends

 conditions before the policy was purchased)

-- Bilateral conditions (pre-existing conditions affecting a body
+- Bilateral conditions (pre-existing conditions that affect a

 - Vet costs for elective treatments (like orthodontics or